-Hormone therapy is another form of systemic therapy.
-It is most often used as an adjuvant therapy to help reduce the risk of the cancer coming back after surgery, but it can be used as neoadjuvant treatment, as well.
-It is also used to treat cancer that has come back after treatment or has spread.
+Hormone therapy is most often used after surgery (as adjuvant therapy) to help reduce the risk of the cancer coming back, but it can be started before surgery (as neoadjuvant treatment) as well.
+It is usually used for at least 5 years.

 Drugs that block estrogen

-For women who have been treated for ductal carcinoma in situ (DCIS) that is hormone receptor-positive, taking tamoxifen for 5 years lowers the chance of the DCIS coming back.
+- For women who have been treated for ductal carcinoma in situ (DCIS) that is hormone receptor-positive, taking tamoxifen for 5 years lowers the chance of the DCIS coming back.
 It also lowers the chance of getting an invasive breast cancer.

-This drug is taken by mouth, most often as a pill.
+These drugs are taken by mouth, most often as a pill.

 - These drugs can increase the risk of developing cancers of the uterus (endometrial cancer and uterine sarcoma) in women who have gone through menopause.
 Tell your doctor right away about any unusual vaginal bleeding (a common symptom of both of these cancers).
 Most uterine bleeding is not from cancer, but this symptom always needs prompt attention.

-Rarely, tamoxifen has been associated with strokes in post-menopausal women so tell your doctor if you have severe headaches, confusion, or trouble speaking or moving.
+- Rarely, tamoxifen has been associated with strokes in post-menopausal women, so tell your doctor if you have severe headaches, confusion, or trouble speaking or moving.

-These drugs might also increase the risk of a heart attack.
+- These drugs might also increase the risk of a heart attack.

 Depending on a woman's menopausal status, tamoxifen can have different effects on the bones.
 In pre-menopausal women, tamoxifen can cause some bone thinning, but in post-menopausal women it is often good for bone strength.

-The benefits of taking these drugs outweigh the risks for almost all women with hormone receptor-positive invasive breast cancer.
+The benefits of taking these drugs outweigh the risks for almost all women with hormone receptor-positive breast cancer.

 It is given by injections into the buttocks.
 For the first month, the shots are given 2 weeks apart.
-After that, it is given once a month.
+After that, they are given once a month.

 Treatments to lower estrogen levels

-Several studies have compared these drugs to tamoxifen as adjuvant (after surgery) hormone therapy in post-menopausal women.
-Using these drugs, either alone or after tamoxifen, has been shown to better reduce the risk of the cancer coming back later.
+Several studies have compared AIs to tamoxifen as adjuvant (after surgery) hormone therapy in post-menopausal women.
+Taking these drugs, either alone or after tamoxifen, has been shown to work better than taking just tamoxifen for 5 years to reduce the risk of the cancer coming back later.